dillonkearns/elm-graphql/FAQ.md

 I feel that way about explicitly defining your types for use with `elm-graphql`.
 It's work, but it's explicit work, and I don't think that's the bottleneck to maintaining code.

 Evan talks about his reasons for not automatically generating JSON decoders in Elm like Haskell does, and I think it's somewhat analagous to my thinking on why `elm-graphql` shouldn't automatically generate types based on your schema: https://gist.github.com/evancz/1c5f2cf34939336ecb79b97bb89d9da6#gistcomment-2606737

+## Is it possible to have recursive SelectionSets in elm-graphql?

+Elm JSON Decoders have `Json.Decode.lazy` to help decode recursive data structures like comments.
+There is no equivalent of lazy in `elm-graphql` because the GraphQL spec [chose not to allow recursive selection sets since they would have an unbounded depth](https://github.com/graphql/graphql-spec/issues/91#issuecomment-206743676).